paritytech-release/sync-workflows/README.md

 Omit the upstream code reader app part if you're sure that a standard GitHub token is OK (a public repos case).
 Fork writing app can't be omitted because of the undocumented Github API limitations, related to the `workflows: write` permission.

-The fork writer app must have the permissions: `contents: write` and the undocumented permission for the upstream merge API `workflows: write`.
+The fork writer app must have the permissions:
+- `contents: write` and the undocumented permission for the upstream merge API `workflows: write`
+- `actions: write` to automatically disable the upstream actions in the fork

 Behaviour of the workflow is also controlled by the repo/org _variable_ `BRANCHES_TO_SYNC_EGREP_REGEX` - it defines which upstream branches should be in the fork.
 By default all the branches will be synced (not really good).